The Google AI Residency Program is a 12-month research training role designed to jumpstart or advance your career in machine learning research.

 I've spent the past year doing the Google Brain Residency Program.
 In this blog post I'll describe what the residency was like, what I worked on while here, and what I'm doing next.

-Resident papers accepted to ICML, 2018
+Resident papers accepted to NIPS, 2018

 Who should apply to the Google AI Residency program?

 Ideal candidate either has a degree (BS, MS or PhD) or equivalent experience in STEM field such as CS, Math or Statistics.
 Having said that, we highly encourage candidates with non-traditional backgrounds and experiences from all over the world to apply to our program.
 Most importantly we are looking for individuals who are motivated to learn and have a strong interest and passion for machine learning research.